-This was an investigation of narcotics activity involving two contemporaneous arrests and ongoing suspicious activity where because of a confrontation the officers lost control of the knock-notice process.
-I do not see how this situation can reasonably be distinguished from that in Richards where the officers' drug investigation was also thwarted.
-In Richards it was in everyone's best interest to act quickly when the suspect recognized they were police officers and shut the door.
-This recognition of the officers and the easily disposable nature of the drugs excused compliance with knock notice.
-In this case, the officers' plan was in disarray, their attention necessarily diverted from appellant and entering her house to the chaos of dealing with events outside, events the preliminary hearing judge concluded would have been apparent to anyone in the residence.
-While the majority faults the officers for the loss of this control, I am not willing to do so any more than I would be willing to fault the officers in Richards for using a ruse that went awry.
-Moreover, as Ledesma reminds us, we are not at liberty to substitute our views on how the officers should have responded, but rather we are obligated to view the reasonableness of their actions through their eyes.
+Not only would knocking and waiting for a response from occupants have been futile and risk destruction of drugs, in this case the officers' staging plan was in disarray, their attention necessarily diverted from appellant and entering her house to the chaos of dealing with events outside.
+While the majority would fault the officers for the loss of this control, I am not willing to do so any more than I would be willing to fault the officers in Richards for using a ruse that went awry.
+Moreover, as the United States Supreme Court reminds us, we are not at liberty to substitute our views on how the officers should have responded, but rather we are obligated to view the reasonableness of their actions through their eyes at the time they are confronted with the alleged exigency.
+Under the chaotic circumstances here, it was reasonable for Santana to choose a course of action that preserved the safety of the officers.

-The majority would have these officers, in the midst of the commotion and drug dealing around them, stand at a door they could not see through (but presumably through which they could be seen by those inside), knock and count the seconds.
-Given Santana's concern for his safety and that of his team, the easily disposable nature of the methamphetamine he knew was in the house and Santana's reasonable belief appellant knew sheriff's officers were present, it is not unreasonable he ordered an immediate entry.
+The majority would have these officers, in the midst of the commotion and drug dealing around them, with guns drawn, stand at a partially opened sliding glass door they could not see through (but presumably through which they could be seen by those inside).
+There they would be required to knock and count the seconds, somehow reflecting individually or as a group upon preceding events to determine how long they should wait.
+This is not realistic.
+Nor is it a result contemplated by existing law.